CyberKnife removed his prostate cancer, as he relates in his own words.

 I saw a urologist as directed.
 He checked my prostate, looked at my blood test and told me that I needed a biopsy.
 I asked, “How about watchful waiting?”
 His reply was, “There is no watchful waiting for you.
 You have a bump on both sides of your prostate and your true PSA is not 6.8, but 13.6.
 The finasteride you have been taking masks your true PSA by one half.”

 He had my attention, and I got a biopsy.
 Of the 12 samples of the prostate taken, every one had cancer.
 Enter Anova Cancer Care.
-The urologist set up an appointment for me with Dr. Gregg Dickerson, former medical director at Anova Cancer Care.
+The urologist set up an appointment for me with the doctors at Anova Cancer Care.

 I was scheduled for the standard five treatments of approximately 30 minutes each.
 I came in Monday, Wednesday and Friday the first week and Tuesday and Thursday the following week.
 I laid down on a computer controlled table, not moving for 30 minutes and listened to music of my choice, often falling asleep, as a machine resembling a large head moved around me radiating my prostate from different angles.
 That’s pretty much it, as far as the treatment goes.